xiang1103/KD-Language-Transfer/README.md

 ### Steps needed:
-- [ ] Read the ACL paper to understand how to use Language Model on scientific tasks, and the different tasks we can potentially use for this project.
+- [x] Read the ACL paper to understand how to use Language Model on scientific tasks, and the different tasks we can potentially use for this project.
+- [ ] Select a task to handle
 - [ ] Literature search: Find similar papers that used
     - Knowledge Distillation to train student model to get language capabilities
     - Specialist model at chemistry/material science/other kinds of scientific knowledge